wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 There are known limitations when the auto detection cannot detect a username + password combination.
 Please go to [Limitations and known problems > Auto detection of input fields](#72-auto-detection-of-input-fields) to read more about it.

-When it did not detect a username + password field combination you can click on the browser icon of chromeIPass and press the button "Redetect credential fields".
+When it did not detect a username + password field combination you can click on the browser icon of KeePassHTTP-Connector and press the button "Redetect credential fields".

 You can also use the shortcuts or context-menu as described in [3.1.3](#313-context-menu) to start the redetection for the focused field.